A Tale of Two Christmas Carols

 “Ebenezer Scrooge” has become synonymous with selfishness.
 His character has been summed up in a quip from humorist Jerry Seinfeld: “That’s the true spirit of Christmas: people being helped by people other than me.”1

 Originally titled A Christmas Carol.
 In Prose.
 Being a Ghost Story of Christmas, the narrative has caused discussion among scholars as to whether it is merely a fictional secular story, to be enjoyed only for its quaint, heartwarming sentiment, or a Christian allegory.
 Its immediate popularity was so great that Dickens was called to make many readings of it, for audiences of up to 2,000.
-And in the spirit which it was written, he gave many of them for charity.
+And in the spirit in which it was written, he gave many of them for charity.
 And its occurrence in various media and versions since that time has proved its enduring impact on thought and behavior, especially during the Christmas season.

 And it even occasionally happens that actual instances in life bring thought to similar sentiment toward the opportunity to help others, especially at holiday times.
 Such is the reason for attention last Christmas to a man named Ranjitsinh Disale, a schoolteacher in an Indian village.2